How to Define Customer Service Performance?

 4 Customer KPIs to Improve Customer Experience

-Customer KPIs are measurable metrics used to determine performance, specifically to optimize customer experience.
+Customer KPIs are measurable metrics used to determine performance, specifically to optimize customer's experience.
 As customer expectations change constantly and are different per customer, it’s important to analyze customer data.
 This can help to understand customers and improve your service accordingly.

 In general, customer expectations can be divided into three categories (McKinsey, 2019):